mvilain/open-vpn/roles/common/README.md

-vpn
+common
 =========

-This role can be called to install the vpn package and services across all hosts in a site.
-It relies on [this outline](https://notthebe.ee/Creating-your-own-OpenVPN-server.html) from
+This role can be called to install common package and services across all hosts in a site.

 Requirements
 ------------